mmore500/signalgp-lite/demos/README.md

 Example mini-projects using SignalGP-Lite.
 Several are used as solution quality benchmarks in [our JOSS Paper](../joss/paper.md).

+# Boolean Calculator Problem

+This program synthesis problem requires programs to perform Boolean logic computations in response to a sequence of input events that represent button presses on a simple calculator.

+> Lalejini, Alexander, Matthew Andres Moreno, and Charles Ofria.
+"Tag-based regulation of modules in genetic programming improves context-dependent problem solving."
+Genetic Programming and Evolvable Machines (2021): 1-31.

 # Changing Environment Problem

 The Changing Environment Problem dispatches `n` mutually-exclusive environmental signals with randomly generated labels.